-For about two years now the card has offered the single best publicly available welcome bonus of any credit card (by my valuation), so in this post I wanted to look at what makes this card so lucrative, for any small business owner who doesn’t have it:
+For well over two years now the card has offered the single best publicly available welcome bonus of any credit card (by my valuation), so in this post I wanted to look at what makes this card so lucrative, for any small business owner who doesn’t have it:

 A big 80,000 point welcome bonus

 The Ink Preferred Card was launched in November 2016, and is intended to be the business version of the Chase Sapphire Preferred® Card.
 The card has a massive welcome bonus of 80,000 Ultimate Rewards points after spending $5,000 on purchases within the first three months.
 Those points can be combined with the Ultimate Rewards points earned on other cards.

 I value Ultimate Rewards points at 1.7 cents each, so to me the 80,000 points are worth ~$1,360.

 The card has a reasonable $95 annual fee, but for that, you get an incredible return on spend and also some great purchase protection.